mikeaustin/impulse-js/README.md

 # impulse-js
 Impulse-JS is a cleaner, more modern dialect of JavaScript.
 It moves legacy and low-level features such as binary operators and for loops to library code, and promotes functional programming and the use of immutable data types.

+> **NOTE**: This projects was an experiment, and is no longer being maintained.
+It was an attempty to keep the general syntax of JavaScript, but remove all the legacy cruft and add things like extension methods and immutable data.
+I've been working on a new language, Kopi, which runs inside JavaScript but has it's only syntax.
+It's "Simple, Immutable, and 100% Asynchronous".
+>
+> Check it out at https://github.com/mikeaustin/kopi.

 Features include:

 * Extension Methods